conversationai/wikidetox/conversation_reconstruction/dataflow/README.md

 # Conversation Constructor for Wikipedia Talk Pages

-This is a python2 package that contains reconstruction tools to extract the conversation structure from Wikipedia talk pages.
+This package contains reconstruction tools to extract the conversation structure from Wikipedia talk pages.
+Please note that this package used Python 2.7.

 You can find the Wikipedia [research showcase](https://www.mediawiki.org/wiki/Wikimedia_Research/Showcase#June_2018) that explains the effort of